Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_plan.md

 - Na-Rae Han (Python clinic 1 & 2, ?)
 - Leif-Jöran Olsson (?)

-There are 17 sections including Reviews, 19 if offering separate Windows and Mac tracks for two sections.
-Each instructor teaching three or four sections will provide enough coverage.
+There are 17 sections including Reviews, 20 if offering separate Windows and Mac tracks for the 1st day's 3 topics.
+Each instructor teaching four sections will provide enough coverage.
+Perhaps each section should be headlined by a LEAD instructor and assisted by a SECONDARY instructor (at the minimum; more could be recruited as needed).